dplumly/Duck-Hunt/README.md

 Duck Hunt Dog Konami Code

-This is a Konami code with the perfect score music.
-In the laughing folder is another option for the Konami code.
-It has the dog laughing and music.
-Just sub out the images and music.
+This is a Konami code with the perfect score music and the duck hunt dog.
+Here is a demo http://dplumly.github.io/Duck-Hunt .
+Just enter the code and watch the magic!